 What is a planning permit?

-A planning permit is a permit issued by a The government department or agency that is named in an Act of parliament as the body with power to exercise authority in a particular situation, for example granting permits or conducting inspections. that allows the permit holder to To promise to do or not do something, such as returning to court on a certain day, or to hand a document over to another party in a legal proceeding.
-An undertaking is enforceable by attachment or like an injunction. a particular activity or development on a particular piece of land; the permit usually sets out the conditions that apply to the activity or development.
+A planning permit is a permit issued by a responsible authority (a municipal council or the Minister for Planning) that allows the permit holder to undertake a particular activity or development on a particular piece of land; the permit usually sets out the conditions that apply to the activity or development.

 A planning permit may be required by a planning scheme before land can be used or developed.
 For example, zoning provisions generally regulate planning permit requirements for the use and development of land within that zone.